 The RI Test compares the present value of net benefits associated with the lifetime net savings of an energy efficiency measure / program to the total costs necessary to implement that measure / program.
 The RI Test may be applied to any energy efficiency measure / program independent of primary fuel type.

-The RI Test captures the value created by efficiency measures installed in a particular program year across the useful life of the measure.
-The measure life is based on the technical life of the measure modified to reflect expected measure persistence.
+The RI Test captures the value created by efficiency measures installed in a particular program year across the programmatic useful life of the measure.
+The measure life is based on the technical life of the measure modified to reflect expected measure persistence and period of program influence.
 Because the RI Test captures the value associated with a stream of benefits over a period of time, a measure’s benefits are present-valued so that costs and benefits may be compared.

 RI Test benefits are defined as the avoided resource supply and delivery costs, valued at marginal cost for the periods when there is load reduction, as well as the monetized value of non-resource savings.

-RI Test costs are defined as expenses paid by both the utility and by participants plus the increase in supply costs for any period in which load is increased.
-All Incremental mquipment, installation, O&M, removal, evaluation, and administration costs are included.
+RI Test costs are defined as expenses over those costs which would have occurred absent the efficiency program paid by both the utility and by participants, plus the increase in supply costs for any period in which load is increased.
+Incremental measure-level equipment, installation, O&M, and removal costs – as well as program-level marketing, evaluation, and administration costs – are included.

 All savings included in the value calculations are net savings.
 The expected net savings are typically an engineering estimate of savings modified to reflect the actual realization of savings based on evaluation studies.
 The expected net savings also reflect market effects due to the program.
 The RI Test captures the combined effects of a program on both the participating customers and those not participating in a program.
 From a resource acquisition perspective, if the program induces participants or non-participants to acquire energy efficiency devices without program expenditures (i.e., outside of the program), these effects—known as spillover—should be attributed as program benefits in the RI Test.
 The costs incurred by customers to acquire equipment on their own are also counted as costs in the RI Test.